Sexual revolution in 1960s United States: Changes in social norms

-In America, a dramatic shift in traditional ideas about sex and sexuality arose from a number of social changes.
+In the United States, a dramatic shift in traditional ideas about sex and sexuality arose from numerous social changes.
+Films set during the 1880s contained sexual images and some pornographic content were filmed in the 1920s.
 In 1969, Blue Movie, directed by Andy Warhol, premiered.
-Films as early as the 1880s contained sexual images and some pornographic content was filmed in the 1920s, but Blue Movie was the first erotic film to gain wide theatrical release.
-This film helped to introduce “porno chic” and the Golden Age of Porn (1969-1984).
+Blue Movie was the first erotic film to gain wide theatrical release.
+The film introduced "porno chic" and the Golden Age of Porn (1969–1984).
 Pornography became a publicly discussed topic that was taken seriously by critics.

-Magazines depicting erotic and nude content increased in circulation at this time as well.
-After Playboy’s founding in 1953, the magazine was selling 1.1 million copies by 1960.
-By 1970, it was circulating 5.4 million copies worldwide, and it peaked in circulation in 1972 with 7.16 million copies and “a quarter of all American male college students reportedly reading it in the 1970s.”
-The first Playboy Club opened in Chicago in 1960, and members were served food and drink by Playboy Bunnies.
+Magazines depicting erotic and nude content increased in circulation.
+Magazine company Playboy was founded in 1953, and was selling 1.1 million copies by 1960.
+By 1970, it was circulating 5.4 million copies worldwide, and it peaked production in 1972 with 7.16 million copies and "a quarter of all American male college students reportedly reading it in the 1970s."
+The first Playboy Club opened in Chicago in 1960, and members were by Playboy Bunnies.
 Clubs were later opened in 23 other U.S. cities.
+The company was aimed at the male gaze.
 Writer and prominent feminist of the time, Gloria Steinem, went undercover at a Playboy Club in 1963 and found that women were often mistreated and exploited.

-In the 1960s, bans on erotic novels were challenged, and the standard of what should be banned was changed.
+In the 1960s, bans on erotic novels were challenged.
 In Grove Press, Inc. v.
-Gerstein (1964), the Grove Press published Henry Miller’s novel Tropic of Cancer, which was banned in the United States.
-The U.S. Supreme Court rejected the ban on the novel in a 5-4 vote because it was decided it had literary merit and was not “utterly without redeeming social value.”
+Gerstein (1964), the Grove Press published Henry Miller's novel Tropic of Cancer, which was banned in the United States.
+The U.S. Supreme Court rejected the ban on the novel in a 5–4 vote.
+It was decided it had literary merit and was not "utterly without redeeming social value."
 In a similar case, Memoirs v.
-Massachusetts (1966), the Massachusetts Supreme Judicial Court decided that John Cleland’s The Life and Adventures of Miss Fanny Hill was obscene.
-The U.S. Supreme Court overturned that ruling in a 6-3 vote and stated that this book was also not “utterly without redeeming social value.”
+Massachusetts (1966), the Massachusetts Supreme Judicial Court decided that John Cleland's The Life and Adventures of Miss Fanny Hill was obscene.
+The U.S. Supreme Court overturned that ruling in a 6–3 vote and stated that this book was also not "utterly without redeeming social value."
 This ruling made banning books with sexual content more difficult because any books with literary merit or social importance could no longer be considered obscene in the United States.